JRCSTU/wltp/README.rst

 The above command creates two files:

 :file:`wltp_runner.xlsm`
-    The python-enabled xls-file (with *VBA* code) where input and output data are written.
+    The python-enabled excel-file (macro-enabled and with *VBA* code) where input and output data are written.
+    It invokes python-functions declared in the python-script, below.

 :file:`wltp_runner.py`
     Utility python functions used by the above xls-file.
-You can edit it, to fit your needs.
+    The functions included provide for running a batch of experiments, but you can edit it to fit your needs.

 You may type instead :samp:`wltpcmd.py --excel {xls_file_path}` to specify a  different filename/path.